yisu201506/yisu.github.io/_posts/2024-03-28-running-paper-list.md

 layout: post
 title:  "Recent Read Papers and Summaries"
 ---
 This blog records the paper I recently read, I will try to partition them by topics.
+I use the number of 👍 to represent how much I enjoy the paper, and it **DOES NOT** reflect the actual theoretical and practical contribution of the paper.

 # LLM Papers
 ## [InstructGPT](https://arxiv.org/abs/2203.02155) 👍👍